Launch your Product Design career in just

 Learn Design Systems Live from Brad Frost

 Who better to learn Design Systems from than Brad Frost, an industry leading web developer and the author of Atomic Design, a book which introduces a methodology to create and maintain effective design systems.
 Brad is going to be running an exclusive interactive Q&A with all course students on how to create and maintain successful Design Systems.
 You don’t want to miss this!

 An immersive and interactive learning experience

-You’ll learn from the best in the design industry; join MDS and the former hiring manager at Google, for live and interactive sessions.
+You’ll learn from the best in the design industry; join Dan Mall and the former hiring manager at Google, for live and interactive sessions.